jonkrohn/ML-foundations/README.md

 ### Where and When

-The eight *ML Foundations* subjects were initially offered by [Jon Krohn](jonkrohn.com) as live online trainings in the [O'Reilly learning platform](oreilly.com) from May-Sep 2020.
+The eight *ML Foundations* subjects were initially offered by [Jon Krohn](jonkrohn.com) as live online trainings in the [O'Reilly learning platform](oreilly.com) from May-Sep 2020 (and were offered a second time from Jul-Dec 2021; see [jonkrohn.com/talks](https://www.jonkrohn.com/talks) for individual lecture dates).

 To suit your preferred mode of learning, the content is now available via several channels:

 * **YouTube**
     * All the Linear Algebra videos are live: [playlist here](https://www.youtube.com/playlist?list=PLRDl2inPrWQW1QSWhBU0ki-jq_uElkh2a) and [detailed blog post here](https://www.jonkrohn.com/posts/2021/5/9/linear-algebra-for-machine-learning-complete-math-course-on-youtube)